PC Won’t Boot After BIOS Update: 6 Ways to Fix Failed Update

-There are multiple reasons why BIOS update prevents Windows from booting:
+There are multiple reasons why the BIOS update prevents Windows from booting.
+A few include:

-All 3 can bring a lot of trouble and affect your PC.
-Today, we’ll try to offer you a few solutions in hope that at least one of them will help you save or salvage your PC.
-If you’re not sure what to do, make sure to check the instructions below and we’ll start from there.
+All three can bring a lot of trouble and affect your PC.
+So today, we’ll try to offer you a few solutions in the hope that at least one of them will help you save or salvage your PC.

 - Reset CMOS